Azure/azure-functions-durable-extension/docfx/index.md

 Durable Functions is an Azure Functions extension for building long-running, stateful function orchestrations in code using C# in a serverless environment.

 > [!NOTE]
-> Durable Functions is currently in preview (more like alpha) and is intended for evaluation purposes only.
-If you run into issues or have ideas for improvements, now is a great time to provide feedback in our [GitHub repo](https://github.com/Azure/azure-functions-durable-extension/).
+> This is a **VERY** early iteration of Durable Functions and does not yet have the quality of a proper public preview.
+The current bits should be considered "evaluation" quality intended primarily to gather early feedback.
+Bugs, performance issues, poor setup, poor monitoring, and breaking changes should be expected for the next couple weeks.
+That said, if you run into issues or have ideas for improvements, now is a great time to provide feedback in the GitHub [issues](https://github.com/Azure/azure-functions-durable-extension/issues) list.

 ## Getting Started
 Are you new to Durable Functions?
 If so, this is the place to start.